pappasam/nvim-repl/README.md

 ## FAQ

-### Getting strange errors with Python, please help!
+### Getting strange errors with Python, please help

 One such error might be an `IndentError`.
 This has to do with quirks related to the default Python interpreter.
 To get around this, I suggest using [bpython](https://github.com/bpython/bpython) as your default interpreter for Python files.
 To do this, do the following.